Schoelkopf Gallery company logo

 John Wilmerding referred to the present work completed shortly after Salmon's arrival in Boston: “During the rest of 1829 Salmon turned more fully to painting what he loved best, views of the harbor and portraits of ships.
 His total number of pictures that year was under two dozen, and individual works seldom brought more than thirty dollars, often as little as eight.
 Two notable exceptions were paintings purchased by the eminent Bostonian, Thomas Handasyd Perkins for thirty-five dollars apiece (Nos.
 644 and 645).”
 [1] This striking example of Salmon's mature period appealed to Perkins, who became his major patron and philanthropist who contributed to the Boston Athenaeum, Perkins School for the Blind, and Museum of Fine Arts.

 Salmon’s singular style is rooted in Old Master painting and finds echoes, for instance, in the calm waters and dramatic skies of French baroque painter Nicolas Poussin.
 Salmon advanced these visual devices, however, and ultimately developed a uniquely American approach, seen here in the specificity of Boston subject and handling of light on the water.
 Today, Salmon is widely considered to be a founder of Luminism, a movement nineteenth-century American art scholar Barbara Novak famously described as “one of the most truly indigenous styles in the history of American art,” as it originated apart from European painterly traditions and showcased the unique majesty of the North American landscape.
-[2] His legacy extends through the next generation of Hudson River School artists including Fitz Hugh Lane.
+[2] His legacy extends through the next generation of Hudson River School artists including Fitz Henry Lane.

 [1] John Wilmerding, Robert Salmon: Painter of Ship & Shore, Salem, Massachusetts: Peabody Museum of Salem, 1971, p.
 40.